gulfiliz/gulfiliz.github.io/_posts/2026-01-10-erotapokriseis-viii.md

 **A:** I allow myself to fail!
 This may sound simple, but it took me a long time to learn.
 I do not owe anyone constant success.
 I do not owe anyone a perfect version of myself.
 I do not owe the world a life without mistakes.
 Failure hurts, of course.
 I am not pretending that I am always graceful about it.
 I am human, after all.
 Sometimes I cry, sometimes I get angry with myself, sometimes I feel ashamed.
 Sometimes it really does feel as if everything is over, as if one mistake has swallowed the whole future.
 But after a while, I try to return to the work itself.
 I ask what can be learned, what can be repaired, and what must simply be endured.
 I think failure becomes unbearable only when we turn it into identity.
 Failing at something does not mean I am a failure.
 It only means I tried something difficult, and this time it did not work.
 So I let myself fail.
 I let it hurt.
 And then I continue.
 Quietly, stubbornly, without making a tragedy out of being human.

+---

+**11) Q:** What does a typical Sunday morning look like for you?

+**A:** I try to get out of the house as fast as I can, otherwise I just rot at home.
+If I'm on my own, I grab my book and head straight to Starbucks, bagel and coffee, and start the day quickly.
+If I'm with people, on Sundays I prefer going to Eggsellent Cafe (I lived in Carrollton for 4 years and this cafe was near my home, now I moved to Plano but still go there for breakfast!) for a nice breakfast, and sometimes I go with my Turkish friends to places where we can have a proper Turkish breakfast.
+The point is just to get out of the house.
+Then I come home and pick up my day where I left off.
+But if I don't leave the house, Sunday usually goes by empty for me, and I really don't like that.

+---